will-eschmidt/Blueprint-RF-Data-Task-William-Schmidt/README.md

-#William Schmidt Coding Samples
-#This is a collection of coding smaples, either from my own personal research or in class assignments that I feel best captures my ability to code in Python and R effectively
+This is a collection of coding smaples, either from my own personal research or in class assignments that I feel best captures my ability to code in Python and R effectively for a variety of different statistical purposes, including, but not limited to machine learning, liklihood ratio tests, data importation and manipulation.
+Of particular interest is every file containing 521, as these were completed at the PhD level, and express a comfortability with writing functions, visualization, and working with stata data in Python.